 The first thing I did was to look around my house at all the books I accumulated over the years and thought I could make a few extra dollars by selling them on Amazon.
 I had a lot of business books to sell.
 I already knew how to sell different items on eBay and felt comfortable in that “environment,” however I was intrigued about the opportunity to sell books on Amazon because of the apparent ease at listing them.

 I had a good number of books and knew that it could take me a long time to take pictures and write descriptions of all the books I had to sell if I was going to list them on eBay.
 However, as I soon found out, Amazon’s catalog of books, videos, DVD’s etc. is so extensive that I could list my own inventory in very little time.
 As a busy Mom of two children; I liked that part!

 I also learned that eBay has its’ own catalog of books and media products that doesn’t require you to take pictures of your items but their catalog isn’t nearly as extensive as Amazon’s.
 At this time, I decided to move forward with listing my books Amazon.
-In addition, I bought three books from Amazon’s website about selling books online so I could learn all there was to learn about the “business.”
-I enjoyed all three books because I learned different things from each one.
-The following are the three books I purchased:
+In addition, I bought two books from Amazon’s website about selling books online so I could learn all there was to learn about the “business.”
+I enjoyed both books because I learned different things from each one.
+The following are the two books I purchased:

 - The Home-Based Bookstore: Start Your Own Business Selling Used Books on Amazon, eBay or Your Own Web Site

 - Selling Used Books Online: The Complete Guide to Bookselling at Amazon’s Marketplace and Other Online Sites

 Amazon Associate – Registering for an Account